Final Girls: Synopsis

-Ten years ago, Quincy was a carefree college student who decided to join her friends in a camping vacation at Pinewood Cottage.
-The trip ended with a gruesome massacre, of which Quincy was the sole survivor.
-She was saved by Coop, the police officer, that responded to the scene, and Joe, an escaped mental patient who arrived at their camp is blamed for the murders.
-The press dubs Quincy a "final girl,” comparing her to two other final girls.
-The first, Lisa, survived a sorority house massacre, and the second, Sam, was targeted by a serial killer known as the "Sack Man,” while working at a hotel.
-The media tried desperately to get the three women together for a television special, but Quincy refused.
-She is contacted by Lisa, and the two begin communicating with each other, albeit very infrequently.
+Ten years ago, Quincy Carpenter joined her friends in a vacation at Pinewood Cottage.
+The trip ended with a massacre, of which Quincy was the sole survivor.
+She was saved by Franklin “Coop” Cooper, the police officer who responded to the scene.
+Joe Hannen, an escaped mental patient who arrived at their camp, is blamed for the murders.
+The press dubs Quincy a "final girl," comparing her to two other final girls; Lisa Milner and Samantha "Sam" Boyd.
+Quincy is contacted by Lisa, and the two begin communicating with each other, albeit very infrequently.
 Lisa does not have a similar relationship with Sam.

-Years later, Quincy is barely holding herself together, as she finds it hard to trust anyone other than Coop and her boyfriend, Jeff.
-She is able to make a living of sorts via a cooking vlog but is unable to remember anything from the night of the massacre.
+Years later, Quincy is barely holding herself together, as she finds it hard to trust anyone other than Coop and her boyfriend Jeff.
+She is unable to remember anything from the night of the massacre.
 Her fragile living situation is thrown into an upheaval when she learns that Lisa has killed herself, and Sam arrives at her home.
-Sam is determined to make Quincy remember what happened, as well as to come out of her shell, which puts Quincy on edge.
-She begins to question what actually happened that night, especially after Lisa's death is discovered to be a murder.
+Sam is determined to make Quincy remember Pinewood Cottage, which puts Quincy on edge.
+They learn that Lisa's death had been ruled a homicide instead of suicide.

-Ultimately, it is revealed that Coop was the true murderer and disguised his murders by avoiding any one modus operandi.
-He maintained his presence in Quincy's life in order to ensure that she never remembered the events of that night, and he was careful to ensure that she avoid actually healing and moving on, as this would lessen his hold over her.
-Sam is also revealed to have been Joe's childhood friend, Tina, who approached Quincy in hopes of learning the truth, as she believed Quincy was the true murderer.
-The real Sam was murdered by Coop, who also killed Lisa.
-Coop turns on Quincy, after the two sleep together.
-Quincy, however, is able to kill him instead.
-The book ends with Tina going to jail and Quincy breaking up with her boyfriend, as she tries to piece her life back together.